mbodm/WOWCAM/README.md

 Promises:
 - It will make WoW addon mangement great again!
-- It has an "unzip-only" fallback mode, if https://curseforge.com change stuff again.
+- It has an "unzip-only" fallback mode, if https://curseforge.com changes stuff again.
 - It will NOT be that "Windows default style" ugly as f**k.

 In short: Work in progress...